-- Identification of all organization officers and advisors, including at least the Chief Student Leader, Treasurer, and a Primary Advisor, which constitute the three key university required Organization Leadership positions - Updated contact information for all officers and advisors of the organization - Completion of annually required training by the university required Organization Leadership positions.
-Training requirements are defined by the designated quadrant classification of the organization. - Registered organization leaders must complete two core Essentials trainings - Associated organization leaders must complete two core Essentials trainings, one enhanced risk management training, and one elective training - Partnered organization leaders must complete two core Essentials trainings, one enhanced marketing and communications training, and one elective training - Sponsored organization leaders must complete two core Essentials trainings, one enhanced risk management training, one enhanced marketing and communications training, and two elective trainings - Updated organizational public profile in StuAct Online - An approved organization constitution - Updated signature card for the organization's Student Organization Finance Center (SOFC) account
+- Identification of all organization officers and advisors, including at least the Chief Student Leader, Treasurer, and a Primary Advisor, which constitute the three key university required Organization Leadership positions.
+Additionally, these three positions must be in good standing with the university and must be eligible to serve in these positions in accordance with Student Rule 41. - Updated contact information for all officers and advisors of the organization - Completion of annually required training by the university required Organization Leadership positions.
+Training requirements are defined by the designated quadrant classification of the organization. - Registered organization leaders must complete two core Essentials trainings and the Youth Protection training. - Associated organization leaders must complete two core Essentials trainings, one enhanced risk management training, and the Youth Protection training. - Partnered organization leaders must complete two core Essentials trainings, one enhanced marketing and communications training, and the Youth Protection training. - Sponsored organization leaders must complete two core Essentials trainings, one enhanced risk management training, one enhanced marketing and communications training, the Youth Protection training, and one elective training. - Updated organizational public profile in Get Involved - An approved organization constitution that meets all requirements in the Constitution Checklist - Updated signature card for the organization's Student Organization Finance Center (SOFC) account - An approved risk and affiliation assessment - Any additional miscellaneous items as determined by the office of Student Organization Leadership and Development (SOLAD)